 At least before 60 minutes of their bedtime, do not expose your child to television, scary stories, or music videos, or any kind of stimulant that will keep them awake.

 Keep your child in his/her own bed whenever they wake up

 “How to deal with a child who is scared” you are frantically looking over the Internet to find a solution.
 Well, to say every child is different are their fears and so are they overcoming their anxieties and cure.
 When your kid wakes up at night, assure him by staying with them.
 Your child needs you.
 However, resist making them sleep with you.
-Take them back to their room and assure that everything is alright and the room is completely safe to sleep.
+Take them back to their room and assure them that everything is alright and the room is completely safe to sleep.

 Work on boosting your child’s self-confidence

 Talk with your child to know about their reason for fearing.
-This will give boost to their self-confidence knowing that fear is meant to conquer.
+This will give a boost to their self-confidence knowing that fear is meant to conquer.
 Talking with him you get to know what is making him uncomfortable and jittery.
-This way you will be able to connect on his level to help cope up from the nightmares.
+This way you will be able to connect on his level to help cope up with the nightmares.

 Have a soothing light and music on for a while

 Bring in noise and lighting into your children’s room for helping them to get rid of their fears of nighttime.
 Children usually like to have more light instead of keeping a dim light which will reduce the darkness in the corners helping your child to relax and reduce their fears.
 Make them relax and be comfortable by playing some soft music when preparing them for sleep.

 Stating that you will destroy “the monster” will confirm your child that the monster exists.
 This will rather worsen the situation rather than providing comfort.

 Don’t skip the bedtime story